h2oloopan/easymerge/README.md

 easymerge
 =========

-EasyMerge is a Java redundant code detector and merger
+EasyMerge is a Python redundant code detector and merger